 Churui Museum of Naumann's Elephant

 In 1969, fossilized bones from a Naumann's elephant were discovered by chance during the construction of an agricultural road in Churui.
-Further archaeological excavations recovered the bones of nearly an entire elephant's skeleton.
-To commemorate this truly remarkable discovery, a museum was built, featuring numerous displays about the Naumann's elephant, including a restoration of the full skeleton, replicas of partial skeletons, and newspaper articles from the time of discovery.
+Further archaeological excavations recovered the bones of nearly the entire elephant's skeleton.
+To commemorate this remarkable discovery, a museum was built, featuring numerous displays about the Naumann's elephant, including a restoration of the full skeleton, replicas of partial skeletons, and newspaper articles from the time of discovery.
 The building is even designed in the shape of a Naumann's elephant when viewed from above.

 - Tuesday (the next day in the case of a public holiday)

 ※ open every Tuesday in August and Tuesdays during Golden Week.

 Year-end and New Year holidays

 - About 40 minutes from JR Shin Yoshino station by car